Additional Needs Adoption

 The couple had two older birth children following IVF treatment but really wanted another child.
 They had always been open to the idea of adopting, having previously considered it.

-They decided to adopt, and given Eleanor's experience as a special needs teacher of many years, they were keen to adopt a child with additional needs.
+They decided to adopt a child, and given Eleanor's experience as a special needs teacher of many years, they were keen to adopt a child with additional needs.

 Eleanor said: "It just seemed like the obvious, right thing for us to do."

-The couple chose to adopt through PACT because of the post-placement support the agency offered, as they knew they would likely need this if they did adopt a child with special needs.
+The couple chose to adopt a child through PACT because of the post-placement support the adoption agency offered, as they knew they would likely need this if they did adopt a child with special needs.

 They attended an adoption information event and really liked PACTs approach.

 "We just loved how positive PACT were.
 They were realistic as well and said it would be tough but they also talked about the wonderful things about adoption too."

 Once the couple were approved to adopt, they were inundated with profiles, given the demand for adopters of children with special needs.
 Soon after, they saw William's profile and went on to be successfully matched with him.